samrap/acf-fluent/docs/01-basic-usage.md

 ---

-**Note:** The fluent helper functions are not included by default.
+**Note:** The fluent helper functions are not loaded by default.
 In order to use them, the `vendor/samrap/acf-fluent/src/helpers.php` file will need to be included in your theme.

 ---